Skip to main content

 Solid

 This proposed law aims to make health information easier to access and share between different systems.
-It also stops tech companies from blocking data.
-However, it only applies to provinces and territories that agree to it.
+It also stops tech companies from blocking data, which is good, but it only applies in provinces and territories that agree to it.

 Things to Watch For

-• The law depends on each province/territory agreeing to participate.
+• The law depends on each province or territory agreeing to follow it.

-• The exact rules about data blocking will be decided later in regulations.
+• The specific rules about data sharing will be decided later in regulations.

-• It's not clear how the government will check if tech companies are following the rules.
+• It is not clear how the government will check if tech companies are following the rules.

 Progress